MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 This architecture has a monitoring stack that's decoupled from the utility of the workload.
 The focus is primarily on the data sources and collection aspects.
 Metrics and logs are generated at various data sources, providing observability insights at various altitudes:

 - **Underlying infrastructure and components** such as virtual machines, virtual networks, and storage services.
+Azure platform log provide information about operations and activities within the Azure platform.
 - **Application level** provides insights into the performance and behavior of the applications running on your system.
-- **Operating system** where the application runs can help in understanding system performance and identifying potential issues.
-- **Azure platform log** provide information about operations and activities within the Azure platform.

 Azure Log Analytics workspace is the recommended monitoring data sink used to collect logs and metrics from the Azure resources and Application Insights.

 :::image type="content" source="./media/vm-baseline-monitoring.png" alt-text="VM monitoring data flow  diagram" lightbox="./media/vm-baseline-monitoring.png":::

-##### Infrastructure components
+### Infrastructure components
 This table links to logs and metrics collected by Azure Monitor and the available alerts help you proactively address issues before they impact users.

 | Azure resource | Metrics and logs | Alerts |